 Birch Street Elementary offers an afterschool program - Afterschool Care for Exceptional Children (ACES).
 Children must be registered to attend (registration forms and more detailed policies are available in the school office).
-The fee for this service is \$2.50 per hour per student and is open to children in preschool through age 12.
+The fee for this service is \$2.50 per hour per student and is open to children in preschool through age 10 and must attend Birch Street.
 State child care aid is accepted.
 Children may arrive at 6:30 a.m. and are supervised until the start of school.
 The after school portion will begin at school dismissal and run until 6:00 p.m.